 A moderator variable, commonly denoted as just M, is a third variable that affects the strength of the relationship between a dependent and independent variable In correlation, a moderator is a third variable that affects the correlation of two variables.
-In a casual relationship, if x is the predictor variable and y is an outcome variable, then z is the moderator variable that affects the casual relationship of x and y.
-Most of the moderator variables measure casual relationship using regression coefficient.
+In a causal relationship, if x is the predictor variable and y is an outcome variable, then z is the moderator variable that affects the casual relationship of x and y.
+Most of the moderator variables measure causal relationship using regression coefficient.
 The moderator variable, if found to be significant, can cause an amplifying or weakening effect between x and y.
-In ANOVA, the moderator variable effect is represented by the infraction effect between the dependent variable and the factor variable.
+In ANOVA, the moderator variable effect is represented by the interaction effect between the dependent variable and the factor variable.

 Does gender effectively moderate the relationship between desire to marry and attitudes of marriage?

 Does Z treatment effect the impact of X drug onto Y symptoms?

 Moderated regression analysis: This is a regression based technique that is used to identify the moderator variable.
 To explain how MRA technique works, we can use the following example:

 In this equation, if (the interaction between the independent variable and moderator variable) is not statistically significant, then Z is not a moderator variable, it is just an independent variable.
 If is statistically significant, then Z will be a moderator variable, and thus moderation is supported.

 Linear vs. non-linear measurement: In a regression equation, when the relationship between the dependent variable and the independent variable is linear, then the dependent variable may change when the value of the moderator variable changes.
 In a linear relationship, the following equation is used to represent the effect:

 In this equation, the relationship is linear and represents the interaction effect of the moderator and the independent variable.
 When the relationship is non-linear, the following equation shows the effect of the moderator variable effect: